Giant Cuttlefish are weird AF, but also pretty awesome.

 Where do I go, what do I wear? am i going to die?

 OK, pay attention, this is important.
 June/July is Winter and the water is cold as balls.
 Which is a weird saying when you think about it, because you definitely won’t be able to find yours for a good few hours after.
 If you don’t already have some, that’s OK, use your imagination.
-We’ve seen people go in the water in their bathers and seriously, those people are probably fucking dead now.
+We’ve seen people go in the water in their bathers and seriously, those people are probably dead now.
 Don’t do it.
 You’ll want a 5mm or 7mm wetsuit or if they come in 25mm wear one of those.
 Plus all the bits and pieces.
 Boots, gloves, hood, the lot.

 If you don’t have your own gear, you can hire everything you need at Whyalla Diving Services.
 (It can get pretty busy in prime time, so make sure you book ahead – don’t just turn up and hope for the best otherwise say goodbye to your balls.)
-Last time we checked, a full snorkel set cost about $80 and you get the gear for two days which is super useful because we recommend allowing for at least two swims – if, for example, you drive up from Adelaide in the morning, (about a 4.5hr drive, a little longer if you stop at Port Wakefield for a dougnut or Port Augusta for a quick looksy and a quandong smoothie at the Arid Lands Botanic Gardens), you can pick your gear up after lunch and head out for your first swim in the afternoon.
+Last time we checked, a full snorkel set cost about $120 and you get the gear for two days which is super useful because we recommend allowing for at least two swims – if, for example, you drive up from Adelaide in the morning, (about a 4.5hr drive, a little longer if you stop at Port Wakefield for a doughnut or Port Augusta for a quick looksy and a quandong smoothie at the Arid Lands Botanic Gardens), you can pick your gear up after lunch and head out for your first swim in the afternoon.
 Go back to your accomodation, defrost, get a pizza, then go out again the next morning.
 This gives you two windows in case the weather is a bit shit for one of them.
 We’ve also found sometimes the afternoon can be a bit awesome, and the morning can be a lot awesome, or vice versa, so worth going twice.
 Or what the heck, go more than twice.
 But going at least twice is a good idea.

 USEFUL INFO.